Captain-Jassu/CS-433-ASS-1/README.md

 Run 'python client.py' and 'python server.py' command in both terminals.

-Input to client is taken from client terminal, and also the mode of encryption is choosen by the client .\
+Input to client is taken from client terminal, and also the mode of encryption is choosen by the client.

 mode = '1'/'2'/'3'